Best Legal Intake Software for In-House Legal Teams (2026)

 Sandstone

 Sandstone is an AI-native legal department platform built around the idea that in-house legal shouldn't have to choose between speed and rigor.
-At its core is a conversational intake layer that captures requests across Slack, email, and existing tools — without forcing stakeholders to fill out forms or log into new portals.
+At its core is a conversational intake layer that captures legal requests across Slack, email, and existing tools — without forcing stakeholders to fill out forms or log into new portals.

 Checkbox